MortenSpense/spense-calculator/README.md

 The **Save assumptions** button downloads a personalised copy of the calculator as an HTML file with your current inputs baked in as defaults.
 The active view (Aftersales, Car Sales, or Combined) is also saved — so the prospect lands on the right tab when they open it.

+In the saved copy, **Spense pricing fields are locked as read-only** — visible to the prospect but not editable.
+All other inputs (volumes, admin times, locations, hourly cost) remain fully adjustable so the prospect can validate the assumptions against their own reality.

 **Workflow:**
 1. Configure all inputs to match the prospect's situation
 2. Switch to the view you want the prospect to land on